slackalaxy/crux-ports/README.md

 ---

 ### ppetrov
 Main collection of programs and libraries.
-Most likely this is what you are interested in.
-There are 2 ports with unversioned sources, *viber* and *zoom-linux*, therefore `.signature` and `.footprint` may mismatch.
+Two ports have unversioned tarballs provided by upstream,  *viber* and *zoom-linux*, therefore `.signature` and `.footprint` may mismatch.
+Two other have dependencies outside this repo: *meld* (depends on *gtksourceview4*) and *python3-pybind11* (depends on *eigen*).
+I use crux-xfce and kde-plasma-6 repos for these.
 * [ppetrov.httpup](https://raw.githubusercontent.com/slackalaxy/crux-ports/main/ppetrov/ppetrov.httpup)
 * [ppetrov.pub](https://raw.githubusercontent.com/slackalaxy/crux-ports/main/ppetrov/ppetrov.pub)